morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 on predictable network interface names, then your wireless interface name may be some thing like "wlx0035bc05649".

-5. Further troubleshooting (if necessary):
+Further troubleshooting (if necessary):

-If you are using Windows as the host and the adapter still doesn't appear, follow these additional steps:
+Issue: If you are using Windows as the host and the adapter still doesn't appear, follow these additional steps:

 - Shutdown Kali and press Windows + E to open File Explorer.